My camera does not shoot RAWs. Can I still use your software with JPEG pictures?

 - the free space available on your hard drive

-Then, external memory fragmentation further limits the memory available to Photomatix, by making it impossible to allocate a contiguous block of memory large enough to contain the whole images data.
-External memory fragmentation is a problem on Windows OS, and particularly on Windows XP.
+External memory fragmentation further limits the memory available to Photomatix, by making it impossible to allocate a contiguous block of memory large enough for the processing needed.
+External memory fragmentation is a problem on Windows OSes, particularly on Windows XP.
 It means that the system does not organize the available memory efficiently, making it unable to re-use the memory that Photomatix has released.

-When you create in another application a large 32-bit HDR image file that you want to tone map in Photomatix Pro, you have the option to open the file in so-called "Preview" mode.
-This will load a low resolution of the file, thereby avoiding saturating the memory available for the user interface when adjusting the tone mapping settings.
-The final process will then run in the background from the file on disk.
-Note that the "Preview" mode is only available when the 32-HDR file is saved in the Radiance format (.hdr extension).
+When you create a particularly large Radiance .hdr file in another application and want to tone map it in Photomatix Pro, you have the option to open the file in so-called "Preview" mode.
+This will load a low resolution version of the file, thereby avoiding saturating the memory available for the user interface when adjusting the tone mapping settings.
+The final process will then run in the background and apply the tone mapping settings to the full resolution file.

-For an idea of the memory necessary to process your images, the following formulae give a rough estimate of the amount of memory (RAM) needed (in bytes)
+For an idea of the memory necessary to process your images, the following formulae give a rough estimate of the amount of memory (RAM) needed in number of bytes:

 Merging bracketed photos to HDR: